The JSJ-decompositions of one-relator groups with torsion: The ends of one relator groups

 \section{The ends of one relator groups}

 In this section we prove Lemma~\ref{lem:ends}, which relates the number of ends of a one-relator group with torsion $G=\<X; R^n\>$ to the structure of the related one-relator group \emph{without} torsion $\widehat{G}=\<X; R\>$.
-Lemma~\ref{lem:ends} is a key technical result in this paper and is applied in Lemma~\ref{lem:HNN} and Lemma~\ref{lem:amalg} from Section~\ref{sec:JSJ}, which are the two cases of the Principle Lemma, Lemma~\ref{thm:generalJSJstructural}.
+Lemma~\ref{lem:ends} is a key technical result in this paper and is applied in Lemma~\ref{lem:HNN} and Lemma~\ref{lem:amalg} from Section~\ref{sec:JSJ}, which are the two cases of the Principal Lemma, Lemma~\ref{thm:generalJSJstructural}.

+\p{The group $\mathbf{\widehat{G}}$} Suppose $G$ is an arbitrary group.
+We define the group $\widehat{G}$ as the quotient of $G$ by the normal closure $T$ of the torsion elements, that is, $\widehat{G}:=G/T$.
+The following proposition is due to Karrass, Magnus and Solitar~\cite{karrass1960elements}.
+Recall that $R$ denotes a word which is not a proper power of any other word over $X^{\pm1}$. \begin{proposition} In a one relator group with torsion $G=\<X; R^n\>$ the group $\widehat{G}$ has presentation $\<X; R\>$ and is torsion free. \end{proposition} Lemma~\ref{lem:ends} relates the ends of $G=\<X; R^n\>$, $n>1$, to the structure of the group $\widehat{G}=\<X; R\>$.

-A finitely-generated infinite group can have one, two or infinitely many ends, and the class of two-ended groups is precisely the class of virtually-$\mathbb{Z}$ groups.
+\p{The ends of one-relator groups with torsion} A finitely-generated infinite group can have one, two or infinitely many ends, and the class of two-ended groups is precisely the class of virtually-$\mathbb{Z}$ groups.
 In this section we use the fact that a finitely-generated one-relator group with torsion has one end if and only if it does not admit a free group as a free factor, and has infinitely many ends otherwise~\cite{fischer1972one}.
 We also use the fact that a finitely-generated torsion-free group $G$ is infinitely ended if and only if it decomposes non-trivially as a free product, so $G=H\ast K$ where $H$ and $K$ are both non-trivial~\cite{stallings1968torsion}.

 Lemma~\ref{lem:ends} generalises the following observation: a two-generator, one-relator group with torsion $G=\< a, b; R^n\>$ is infinitely ended if and only if the relator $R$ is contained in some free basis of $F(a, b)$, and $G$ is one-ended otherwise \cite{Pride1977}.
-Our generalisation uses the observation that if $G=\< X; R^n\>$ is a one-relator group with torsion then $G$ surjects onto a one-relator group without torsion $\widehat{G}=\< X; R\>$ in the obvious way.
-The kernel of this map is the normal closure of the element $R$, $T:=\<\< R\>\>$.
-This subgroup $T$ plays an important role in Section~\ref{sec:JSJ}, where we prove the main results of this paper.
+Our generalisation uses the natural surjection from $G=\< X; R^n\>$, $n>1$, to $\widehat{G}=\< X; R\>$.
+The kernel of this map is the normal closure of the element $R$, $T=\<\< R\>\>$, by Proposition~\ref{prop:Ghat}.
+This subgroup $T=\<\<R\>\>$ plays an important role in Section~\ref{sec:JSJ}, where we prove the main results of this paper.

+In the proof of Lemma~\ref{lem:ends} we use the term ``group with a single defining relation'' to mean a group with a presentation of the form $\<X; S\>$ where $|X|\geq1$, as opposed to $|X|>1$.

 \begin{lemma} Assume that $G=\<X; R^n\>$ is a finitely-generated one-relator group with torsion.
 Then $G$ is infinitely ended if and only if $\widehat{G}$ is either infinitely ended or infinite cyclic.
 Otherwise both $G$ and $\widehat{G}$ are one-ended. \end{lemma}